BenHall-7/lua_params/README.md

     "struct"
 }
 ```

-each element is considered a table, and there are 3 categories depending on the type.
+each node is considered a table, and there are 3 categories depending on the type.

 structs: